-This is the BEST salsa I’ve ever had!
-We like it best on chicken tacos or straight out of the jar 🙂 Filled with mangoes, tomatoes and bell peppers it freezes perfectly so you can make a bunch and save for later.
+This Mango Salsa is the BEST salsa I’ve ever had!
+Perfect on chicken tacos or straight out of the jar 😉 A little sweet and a little spicy!

 So there’s a bit of a story here.

 My oldest girl’s 4th birthday was at the end of May.
 Since my kids still go to bed pretty early, we usually have the family over for supper to celebrate so we can wrap things up pretty early.

 For her birthday this year, we did a big taco spread with chicken and beef, hard and soft taco shells, tortilla chips and — just to mix things up — I bought a jar of Newman’s Own Mango Salsa.

 Before I had even had a chance to eat anything the family was raving over the mango salsa!

 Everyone seemed to really love it, and I did too once I got a chance to try it.
 It is seriously the BEST salsa!
 And if you’re actually too lazy to make Mango Salsa, you could go and buy a jar of Newman’s Own and it would be almost as good.

 BUT, I am going to have a garden full of tomatoes and hopefully peppers so I thought I’d better do some experimenting and make my own version.

 This was a labor of love.
 I experimented a lot with varying amounts of ingredients, and in the end I couldn’t get the recipe as close to Newman’s Own as I would have liked, but it’s a really awesome salsa with a sweet, fruity twist that we love!

 There are a lot of fresh mango salsa recipes out there, but I actually prefer a cooked salsa.